kris99manjunath/ProductCrud/README.md

 # ProductCrud
-This is REST API project created using Dotnet, MySql, Entityframework for creating and managing products
+This is REST API project created using Dotnet, MySql, Entityframework, Nunit, Moq for creating and managing products

 ## Prerequisite:
 1) Dotnet(net8.0)